goaliqlab/mirjhossain/README.md

 👨‍💻 About Me

 I am a Senior IT Professional and Data Scientist with over 20 years of experience across IT project management, business intelligence, database administration, system analysis, and software development.
-Currently serving as Manager of Technology & Operations at NMCI Group / NMC Global Corp in New Jersey, USA, where I oversee IT infrastructure across more than 10 office locations worldwide including the USA, China, India, Bangladesh, Morocco, and Panama.
+Currently serving as Manager of Technology & Operations at NMCI Group / NMC Global Corp in New Jersey, USA, where I oversee IT infrastructure across more than 10 office locations worldwide including the USA, China, India, Pakistan and Bangladesh.

 I hold a Master of Science in Data Science and a Bachelor of Science in Computer Science, complemented by 12+ professional certifications from Microsoft, Johns Hopkins University, UC Berkeley, and MIT.